 Unlike common frequent flyer miles through an airline credit card, with the Capital One Venture Rewards card or Barclaycard Arrival Plus World Elite card, you can shop around for the best plane ticket or hotel and don’t have to worry about availability!
 You can also redeem your miles for a number of other travel expenses like cruises, trains, rental cars, taxis, and much more.

 With both of these cards, you have the option to redeem your miles for “cash back,” but we don’t recommend this method because you will only get half the value for your miles.
 This means that 20,000 miles would be worth $100 in cash back, but $200 if you redeem towards travel purchases.
 Obviously, it’s better to redeem for travel.
 Both cards earn two miles on every dollar you spend with no limits to how much you can earn.
 There are also no specific spending categories or rotating categories, and as long as your account is open and in good standing, your miles won’t expire.

 So if you spend $1,000, you’ll earn 2,000 miles which is equal to $20 when you redeem towards travel.
 For the sign up bonus, the Barclaycard Arrival Plus World Elite card offers a whopping limited time bonus of 50,000 miles after spending $3,000 in the first 90 days of card membership.
-The Capital One Venture offers 40,000 bonus miles after spending $3,000 in the first 3 months.
+The Capital One Venture offers a one-time bonus of 40,000 miles once you spend $3,000 on purchases within 3 months of account opening, equal to $400 in travel.
 Those are both pretty sweet deals.

 What Makes Them Different